-Muslims believe the Quran is the last holy book and follows the previous Scriptures including the Gospels, Old Testament and Psalms.
-Muslims believe that the Torah came first, then the Psalms, followed by the Gospels, and all of these were holy books before the Quran was revealed.
+The Quran given to Prophet Muhammad (SAW) is the last holy book and follows the previous divine scriptures such as the Gospels (Jesus), Old Testament (Moses) and Psalms (David).
+Muslims believe that the Torah came first, and then the Psalms, followed by the Gospels, and all of these were holy books before the Quran was revealed.

 But what does the Quran itself say about this subject?
 We shall take a look here.

 When the Prophet (SAW) was asked: what is Imaan (faith), He said: To believe in Allah, His Angels, His Books, His Messengers and the last day, and to believe in destiny….’
 To believe in this, means to acknowledge and accept all the books, the messages and revelations that Allah sent down to His Messengers throughout the whole of history, those that are known about – 5 or 6 – and those that we don’t know about.